rocketnia/mikkamon/README.md

 * Establish a very thin fourth wall, so that the interactivity itself is acknowledged and exploited for drama in the story.

-* Lightly explore philosophical themes revolving around:
+* Lightheartedly explore philosophical themes revolving around:

-** What people do when only certain people have enormous power.
+  * What people do when only certain people have enormous power.

-** What people do when everyone has enormous power.
+  * What people do when everyone has enormous power.

-** Ethics of fiction, from the point of view of fictional characters.
+  * Ethics of fiction, from the point of view of fictional characters.

-** The importance and/or folly of making one's dreams come true.
+  * The importance and/or folly of making one's dreams come true.

 * Actually write something.
 (I'm not usually a writer; I'm a programmer.)

+I have fun imagining the possible ways a story can play out.
+But when it comes time to write a play-by-play of what happens, I usually get bogged down pretty quickly.
+I'm not always sure why, but now I have some hypotheses:

+* Perhaps I don't have a good picture of the story pacing.
+I may know where I want the plot to go, but if I'm in the thick of play-by-play narration, I don't know how fast I'm supposed to get there or whether I have time to indulge in fun scenes or side-plots.
+* Perhaps I get bored with how serious my story is.
+(I get bored with with other people's serious stories all the time, so it's only fair.)
+* Perhaps I don't have a place I can quickly jot down ideas as I have them.

+So this GitHub repository is an experiment: I'm giving myself an always-available notebook with a disciplined hierarchical outline.
+As I go along, I'm going to annotate the outline with specific gags so I don't lose sight of the humor that keeps me motivated.